laravelista/picasso/README.md

 It accepts an array of image paths or a single image path.
-It accepts an array of valid dimensions (as defined in the configuration) or a single dimension The last parameter is the disk on which to perform this operation.
+It accepts an array of valid dimensions (as defined in the configuration) or a single dimension The last parameter is the disk where to save the optimized image.

+### `get(string $image, string $dimension, string $disk = null)`

+This method retrieves the optimized image for given original image path and desired dimension.

+The last parameter is the disk on which to perform this operation.

+### `drop(string $image, string|array $dimension, string $disk = null)`

+Thi method deletes optimized images from storage for given image path and dimension or dimensions.

+The last parameter is the disk on which to perform this operation.

 ### `purge(string $image, string $disk = null)`

-Thi method deletes all otpimizes images from storage and database for given image path.
+Thi method deletes all optimized images from storage for given image path.

-The last parameter is the disk on which to perform this operation.

-### `get(string $image, string $dimension, string $disk = null)`

-This method retrieves the optimizes image for given original image path and desired dimension.

 The last parameter is the disk on which to perform this operation.

 ## Laravelista Sponsors & Backers